Get the Most from Your Coverage

 Creating an online MyAccount member account is free and easy.
 With it, you can:

-As our valued provider, your ability to serve our members is important.
+As a valued practitioner, your ability to serve our members is important.
 QualChoice is here with information to help you provide the very best care.
 This information is part of our Quality Improvement (QI) program designed to address both the quality and safety of services provided to your patients and our members.

-The Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey is a chance for your patients to report their satisfaction with their healthcare, including their experience with their providers and health plan.
-The CAHPS survey scores are made available to the public and can determine whether patients and members stay with their provider or health plan or look elsewhere for their care.
-Surveys are sent to our member from February through June.
+The Consumer Assessment of Healthcare Providers and Systems Survey (CAHPS), the Qualified Health Plan Enrollee Experience Survey (QHPEES), and the Outpatient Mental Health Survey (OPMH) offers your patients and opportunity to report their satisfaction with their healthcare, including their experience with their practitioners, providers and the health plan.
+The survey results are used to determine whether patients and members are happy with their experience and likely to stay with their practitioner, provider or health plan or if there are opportunities to improve their care and satisfaction with their health care.

 ANNUAL PROVIDER SATISFACTION SURVEY